ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Concomitant Use of Antacids

-When taking rosuvastatin tablets with an aluminum and magnesium hydroxide combination antacid, the antacid should be taken at least 2 hours after rosuvastatin tablet administration [see Drug Interactions (7.2)].
+When taking rosuvastatin tablets with an aluminum and magnesium hydroxide combination antacid, administer rosuvastatin tablets at least two hours before the antacid [see Drug Interactions (7.2)].

 Missed Doses

 If a dose is missed, advise patients not take an extra dose.
-Just resume the usual schedule [see General Dosage and Administration Information (2.1)].
+Just resume the usual schedule [see Dosage and Administration (2.1)].

 APOTEX INC.